AU-ExoMars/PCOT/ARCH.md

 which describe the user interface layouts for various windows and tabs.
 These are XML files created in Qt Designer.

+The **grandalf** package, if installed, will be used to perform automatic layout of nodes when requested.
+It is, however, a GPL product and is therefore not included by default.
+Without it, autolayout will be extremely crude.

 ## The Model

 ### XForm nodes